What are people saying about Northwood University

-Northwood University is approved to provide training for Veterans at all three residential campuses, in our Distance Education Online program, for our MBA program, and at most of our Adult Degree Program Centers.
+Northwood University is approved to provide training for Veterans at our residential campus, in our Distance Education Online program, for our Graduate program, and at most of our Adult Degree Program Centers.
 Each program has a professional Veterans Certifying Official eager to help you get started achieving your educational goal.
 They will give you the necessary guidance to take full advantage of your education benefit.

 Recently, a new veterans' education benefit was introduced: The Post-9/11 GI Bill and the Yellow Ribbon program.
 I am pleased to announce Northwood is a participant in this new benefit.
 The Yellow Ribbon Program, which is designed to help offset the cost of tuition, is a voluntary program in which Northwood University may pay for a portion of tuition not covered by the Post-9/11 GI Bill tuition rate.
 Your VA Certifying Official for your particular program or location will be able to assist you with any questions you may have regarding this new benefit.

 I encourage you to contact your Veterans Certifying Official to help you start developing the leader in you.
 Thank you for serving our country; now let us serve you.

 Military Tuition Discount for Adult Degree Program Students